shartoo/luna16_multi_size_3dcnn/README.md

 + cubic_normalization_npy
 + cubic_normalization_test

-the total size of those file is around  100GB,please leave enough disk.
+the total size of those file is around  100GB and take one night in my PC(16GB RAM,i5),please leave enough disk.

 Then run `main.py` to train model,inference step will be ran as follow,this step is rather slow cause of huge number of data.